 Studies demonstrate a response rate of 54% with a median response duration of 11 months when rituximab is used as a single agent.
-Purine analogs, such as fludarabine, are being studied in combination therapy with rituximab for the treatment of primary cold agglutinin disease, to achieve higher response rates and prolonged remission.
+Purine analogs, such as fludarabine, in combination with rituximab, induced a 76% response rate in an uncontrolled small prospective trial of 29 subjects.
 [23, 54, 55]

-In case reports, eculizumab, a monoclonal antibody that inhibits the complement terminal pathway, has been used in case studies to treat paroxysmal nocturnal hemoglobinuria, has been effective in patients with transfusion-dependent cold agglutinin disease that was refractory to rituximab.
-One case report describes succesful use of eculizumab as a bridge to rituximab therapy in a patient with severe complement-mediated hemolysis whose hemodynamic status deteriorated in spite of supportive blood transfusions and therapeutic plasma exchange.
+Eculizumab, a monoclonal antibody that inhibits the complement terminal pathway, has been used in case studies to treat paroxysmal nocturnal hemoglobinuria.
+It also is effective in subjects with transfusion-dependent cold agglutinin disease refractory to rituximab.
+One case report describes the successful use of eculizumab as a bridge to rituximab therapy in a subject with severe complement-mediated hemolysis whose hemodynamic status deteriorated in spite of supportive blood transfusions and therapeutic plasma exchange.
 Eculizumab was safe and tolerated in 13 subjects with cold agglutinin disease enrolled in a prospective, controlled, non-randomized, multicenter phase II trial (DECAD).

 Avoid unnecessary transfusions, because cold agglutinin disease is usually self-limited.
 Risks of blood transfusion include transfusion reactions and transmission of infections.

-Washed (to remove complement), warmed RBCs may be transfused for cardiovascular indications (ie, heart failure) or ischemic conditions in any part of the body requiring increased oxygen carrying capacity.
-(Also, prescribe bed rest and oxygen therapy.)
+Washed (to remove complement), warmed RBCs may be transfused for cardiovascular indications (ie, heart failure) or ischemic conditions in any part of the body requiring increased oxygen-carrying capacity.
+These patients should also be prescribed bed rest and oxygen therapy.

 Typing and cross-matching may be very difficult because of clumping of the RBCs at room temperature in patients with a high thermal amplitude cold agglutinin.
 Therefore, all cross-matching (compatibility testing) should be performed at 37°C, with IgG-specific antiglobulin reagents used to avoid misleading results due to the cold agglutinin in the serum and the RBC-bound C3d.

-Transfused RBCs may have increased susceptibility to lysis by cold agglutinins, in comparison with autologous RBCs, because they lack proteolytically cleaved complement on their surface.
+Transfused RBCs may have increased susceptibility to lysis by cold agglutinins, compared with autologous RBCs, because they lack proteolytically cleaved complement on their surface.
 This may inhibit complement-mediated lysis.